 Command Name bridge show macbyport Description Displays all the MAC addresses associated with a port.
-Syntax bridge show macbyport Parameters port-number The port number must range between 1 and the maximum number of ports on the switch. all Display MAC addresses for all ports Examples N-TRON/Admin#[1]> bridge show macbyport 6 NOTES
+Syntax bridge show macbyport portno all&gt; Parameters port-number The port number must range between 1 and the maximum number of ports on the switch. all Display MAC addresses for all ports Examples N-TRON/Admin#[1]> bridge show macbyport 6 NOTES